seanballais/ip-management-system/README.md

-# techlint-interview
+# Tech

 Repository I use to develop the app that is part of my TechLint interview process.